PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Dispose-Script-Block.md

 - Additional members and constructors for `ScriptBlockAst` to enable it to be recognised by the parser.
 - Additional methods in `DlrScriptCommandProcessor` and `CompiledScriptBlock` to enable the block to be executed at the correct time.
   - Both types implement or inherit from a type that implements `IDisposable`, and as such the existing `Dispose()` methods can generally be utilised to run this block.
+- Implementing `IDisposable` for `PSScriptCmdlet` to handle the invocation for the `dispose{}` block.
 - Changes to the behaviour of command execution in `CommandProcessorBase` to recognise when a function or script cmdlet is being executed, and appropriately call their `Dispose()` methods to invoke the dispose block.
-  - This can include changes to the existing command disposal behaviour, to enable commands to dispose their resources as soon as their tasks in the pipeline are completed, instead of waiting for the entire pipeline to complete.
+  - This includes changes to the existing command disposal behaviour, to enable commands to dispose their resources as soon as their tasks in the pipeline are completed, instead of waiting for the entire pipeline to complete.
   - Also required with this is an additional layer of `try/finally` during `Dispose()` events as we are opening up the possibility for users to throw terminating errors _during_ a command's disposal, and as such we must ensure that disposal still completes appropriately.
+- Changes would be required for `.ForEach{}` and `.Where{}` magic methods, which currently allow named blocks to be used in their scriptblocks, but do not have a complete command processor backing them.
+(The alternative would be a breaking change to enforce simple scriptblocks to be used for these methods; this should probably be avoided, though it's unlikely a significant portion of users make use of that functionality).

+#### Error States

+Terminating errors can also be thrown from a `dispose{}` block, which will skip the invocation of the rest of that `dispose{}` block, without preventing other `dispose{}` blocks from being executed.

+#### Ctrl+C Behaviour

+While scripts usually terminate automatically after the StopProcessing signal is received, an exception will be made during the `dispose{}` sequences, and the `ExecutionContext.Stopping` flag will be temporarily cleared to permit script execution once again.
+This should allow us to ensure the block executes correctly during the pipeline stopping sequence.

+Additionally, `dispose{}` code should run regardless of `Ctrl+C` being pressed, whether before or during its operation, so that authors can ensure critical code can be run even when the user cancels normal processing.
+Some investigation and testing may be required in order to determine whether additional changes are necessary to handle Ctrl+C directly within the `dispose{]` execution itself.

+#### Finalizer

+As was raised during discussion with the committee, we may need to handle the edge case that a script cmdlet is not properly disposed by the time the finalizer is called.
+This _should_ be an impossible state to reach, but since the implementation proposed includes having `PSScriptCmdlet` implement `IDisposable` directly, it's possible its `dispose{}` block would be invoked on the finalizer thread and subsequently throw an error as there would not be a PowerShell runspace available to execute the code.

+It would be best to verify that there is an available runspace on the current thread before executing the `dispose{]` block in that instance.
+If there is no available runspace, it will most likely be safer to skip executing the block, as executing it on a different thread to the rest of the command is likely to have additional problems.

 #### `Cmdlet` / `PSCmdlet`